Connect to a Pydio Cells server using the command line

 [Note]: if no keyring is found, all information are stored in clear text in the config.json file, including sensitive bits.

 All the command flags documented below are mapped to their associated ENV var, using upper case and CEC_ prefix.

 For example: $ ./cec ls --no_cache is equivalent to: $ export CEC_NO_CACHE=true; ./cec ls

 This is typically useful when using the Cells Client non-interactively on a server:

 $ export CEC_URL=https://files.example.com; export CEC_TOKEN=

---config string Location of Cells Client's config files (default "/home/teamcity/.config/pydio/cells-client") -h, --help help for ./cec --login string The user login, for Client auth only --no_cache Force token refresh at each call.
+--config string Location of Cells Client's config files, usually /home/teamcity/.config/pydio/cells-client -h, --help help for ./cec --login string The user login, for Client auth only --no_cache Force token refresh at each call.
 This might slow down scripts with many calls --password string The user password, for Client auth only --skip_keyring Explicitly tell the tool to *NOT* try to use a keyring, even if present.
 Warning: sensitive information will be stored in clear text --skip_verify By default the Cells Client verifies the validity of TLS certificates for each communication.
 This option skips TLS certificate verification -t, --token string A valid Personal Access Token -u, --url string The full URL of the target server

-- ./cec clear - Clear current configuration
+- ./cec clear - Clear all configuration

 - ./cec completion - Add auto-completion helper to Cells Client

 - ./cec cp - Copy files from A to B within your remote server